Transform Your Office with Strategic Design Principles

 Principle 5: Design Lighting for Human Performance

 Lighting profoundly influences cognitive function, mood, and productivity.
 Professional lighting design combines natural light with layered artificial lighting—ambient, task, and accent.
 Proper lighting reduces eye strain, supports circadian rhythms, and enhances decision-making quality.
-Lighting failures create measurable productivity losses and employee dissatisfaction.
+Lighting failures can create measurable productivity losses and employee dissatisfaction.

 Principle 6: Select Materials for Durability and Lifecycle Cost